HomeEduFest 2026

 Abby Osborne & Ellie Kendall, Centre for Learning & Teaching

 A session where Abby and Ellie speak briefly about the process of distilling the original Assessment for Learning Design Principles, that was developed as part of the Curriculum Transformation project, into 8 core principles and linking those to helpful resources.
-An academic will then speak about ‘living the AfL principles’ through their assessment design, outlining the order in which they thought about each principle.
-There will then be an activity for table groups where they discuss their own ‘journey’ through the AfL principles and whether they now want to delve deeper into exploring particular principles.
+Laurent Perge, Department of Mechanical Engineering will then speak about ‘living the AfL principles’ through their assessment design, outlining the order in which they thought about each principle.

-The event will take place in person featuring presentations from the winners of the Teaching Excellence Awards 2026.
+The event took place in person featuring presentations from the winners of the Teaching Excellence Awards 2026.
 Parallel sessions from Teaching Development Fund Projects, our VIP projects and other professional development practices.

 Welcome: Dr Christopher Bonfield, Director of the Centre for Learning & Teaching